Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 ## Compile your bicep file and deploy the template to a resource group

 Let's start by compiling and deploying the `main.bicep` file that we've been working with.
 I can do this via Azure PowerShell or Az CLI.
+For Powershell be sure to have the Az module installed to follow this tutorial by running `Install-Module -Name Az -AllowClobber` for [CLI download the correct version](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

 **Note:** make sure you update your storage account `name` to be globally unique.